ran-arigur/finger-tapping-task/README.md

 ## About the finger tapping task

-The finger tapping task (FTT) is a task used in psychological research.
+The finger tapping task (FTT) is a motor sequence learning task used in psychological research.

 Per [Nicola Cellini, "Memory Consolidation in Sleep Disorders" (2016)](https://www.researchgate.net/publication/308611509_Memory_Consolidation_in_Sleep_Disorders):